Exorust/LLM-Cookbook/README.md

 7. Open a pull request, and provide a detailed description of your contribution.

 Thank you for contributing to the LLM Cookbook!

+---
+## Disclaimer

+*I am not affiliated with any sources listed here.*

+---